7 mistakes brands make when commissioning video content (and how to avoid them)

 So – is it worth investing in video for your business?
 With the multiple ways you can now reuse and repurpose your business videos into new quality pieces of visual, audio and written content, the answer would have to be yes.
 If you want content that is great value for money, improves your SEO rankings, increases engagement and provides more ways to target your customers, commissioning video is a brilliant starting point.

-Small Films are a leading video production company based in Hackney, East London.
+Small Films is a leading video production company based in Hackney, East London.
 If you’d like some more inspiration for breathing new life into your video content, contact us here for a chat.